Mini-split heat pumps are an efficient, convenient, and highly effective way to heat and cool your home or office.

 By far the most common cause of odor in mini-split heat pumps, the buildup of mold on the coils in the system can give rise to an unpleasant “dirty sock” or musty smell.

-This odor is caused by microorganisms growing in your system and can be cleaned with specialized cleaning solutions.
+This odor is caused by microorganisms growing in your system and can be cleaned with a type of coil cleaner.

 For more tips on keeping your filters clean and the benefits of doing so, please read our guide here.